-This has certainly been the case with SonoSite ultrasound systems which we have used at Hinchingbrooke for many years now.
-As ultrasound-guided procedures became more common—especially after the relevant NICE guidelines were issued—we invited other companies to demonstrate their ultrasound systems to us.
-SonoSite was still the clinicians’ preferred choice, and we’ve stuck with the company ever since.
-From our perspective, it paid to stay with devices with demonstrated reliability, and our numerous SonoSite systems rarely need attention—the original 180PLUS is still working after 13 years!
-This has allowed us to develop a good working relationship with SonoSite’s engineers, which is very beneficial.
+This has certainly been the case with Sonosite ultrasound systems which we have used at Hinchingbrooke for many years now.
+As primary care ultrasound-guided procedures became more common—especially after the relevant NICE guidelines were issued—we invited other companies to demonstrate their ultrasound systems to us.
+Sonosite was still the clinicians’ preferred choice, and we’ve stuck with the company ever since.
+From our perspective, it paid to stay with devices with demonstrated reliability, and our numerous Sonosite systems rarely need attention—the original 180PLUS is still working after 13 years!
+This has allowed us to develop a good working relationship with Sonosite’s engineers, which is very beneficial.
 It’s a good situation to be in."

 Learn Why Hospitals Prefer Sonosite Systems

 The Growth of Portable Ultrasound in Primary Care